KorfLab/datacore/project_imeter/README.md

 ## Master File ##

 The master file contains information for most of the introns in the genome.
-It takes about XXX to build.
+It takes about 30 sec and minimal memory to build.

 	python3 intron_build.py > ime_master.txt